 The political situation is calm.
 Nonetheless, there is traditionally a relatively high level of security in Turkmenistan.
-You should avoid demonstrations or large gatherings of people.
+Parliamentary elections will be held on 25 March.
+These are likely to be peaceful but you should avoid demonstrations or large gatherings of people.

 At the end of September 2017, the Russian mobile network provider MTS suspended its mobile phone and internet service in Turkmenistan without warning.
 This leaves a single state-owned mobile telephone provider, Altyn Asyr, which uses the TM CELL brand.
 Altyn Asyr doesn’t provide a roaming service and the quality of the network is low.